Aloja/hadoop-instrumentation/README.txt

 QUICK START
 -----------
+Install vagrant (https://www.vagrantup.com/) and virtualbox (https://www.virtualbox.org/), clone this repo, go to the "vagrant" folder and run the command "vagrant up".
+This will create two virtual machines (one Hadoop master and one Hadoop slave).
+To access the machines, execute "vagrant ssh" (for the master) and "vagrant ssh slave-1" for the slave.
+Inside the machines, the repo is located in $HOME/workspace and is shared between both machines (all the changes are visible at the same time).

 The script make.sh calls a Makefile (accepts the same parameters: all, clean, ...) to compile Hadoop and all its dependencies.
 It will create three folders:

 - /hadoop-src: the original Hadoop source with the applied patches (located in /patch).